-History of Badoteball
+History of Bdoteball

 First created and played in the fall of 2018, exact date unknown.
 The first houses were square with an oddly big keep area: shown in the pictures below as the purple lines, the house area with green lines.
 The blocks were initially set just behind the gray court lines.
 Same width of 2 feet in between blocks.
-After some beta testing that fall, I reworked the houses into looking like actual houses with smaller keeps.
-This allowed for smoother gameplay between fellow keepers and the offense attempting to score.
+After some beta testing that fall, creator, Grayson Pangburn, reworked the houses into looking like actual houses with smaller keeps.
+This adjustment allowed for smoother gameplay between fellow keepers and the offense attempting to score.
 Returning from fall break, the first set of rules was established on 1/6/2019.

 The first game with the official rule set was played on 1/8/2019 at Bdote Learning Center in Minneapolis, Minnesota.

-The game was played at Bdote Learning Center with 4 main differences to the current rules: 1) The “knees” rules did not exist, 2) Double Flag pulling was allowed, 3) The stall count dropped to 1 if both flags were pulled off, meaning the thrower had to immediately go into the act of throwing, 4) There was no radius rule, but a general rule that you were supposed to stop as soon as possible.
+The game was played at Bdote Learning Center with four main differences to the current rules: 1) The “knees” rules did not exist, 2) Double Flag pulling was allowed, 3) The stall count dropped to 1 if both flags were pulled off, meaning the thrower had to immediately go into the act of throwing, 4) There was no radius rule, but a general rule that you were supposed to stop as soon as possible.

 In March of 2020, Covid-19 hit the country and games stopped until April 2021.